nicksellen/ponderings/future.md

     * http://www.spectator.co.uk/features/9252311/the-sheer-stupidity-of-artificial-intelligence/
       * says "A geek religion that aims to exalt machines instead diminishes humanity"

 Well, and magic 4th option, the world I actually *want*, I call it the *garden of eden* :) - it looks a bit like [the shire](http://www.travelphotoadventures.com/wp-content/uploads/2012/12/Hobbiton-in-New-Zealand-by-Michael-Matti.jpg) from lord of the rings.
+A bit more on these in the "perfect new worlds" section below.

 Or the *ultimate* end from death of the sun (which would be death of the earth, but maybe humanity has escaped in a magical spaceship by then).